michaelcourcy/k10-automatic-dr/readme.md

 # Automate the complete restoration of your cluster

-In this example we'll demonstrate an automatic revovery from a disaster :
+In this example we'll demonstrate an automatic revovery from a disaster.
 Disaster will emulate this scenario :
 - All application namespaces removed
 - Kasten helm release and kasten namespace removed